pdm-project/pdm/docs/docs/pyproject/tool-pdm.md

 name = "pypi"
 ```

+### Find links source

-By default, or sources are [PEP 503](https://www.python.org/dev/peps/pep-0503/) style "index urls" like pip's `--index-url` and `--extra-url`, however, you can also specify "find links" with
+By default, all sources are [PEP 503](https://www.python.org/dev/peps/pep-0503/) style "indexes" like pip's `--index-url` and `--extra-index-url`, however, you can also specify "find links" with
 `type = "find_links"`.
 See [this answer](https://stackoverflow.com/a/46651848) for the difference between the two types.

 For example, to install from a local directory containing package files: